StephaneJuban/indigo/about.md

     </div>
 </div>

 <p>I love to create things and give life to my ideas.
-I'm currently building a company with my wife and this is awesome because the best part is that we both are novice in this adventure !</p>
+I'm currently building a startup with my wife and this is a great adventure !
+We are on a mission to help veterinarians and horse owner to better protect their horses from illness...</p>

 <hr>